tomodachii/tomodachii-blog/content/books/probabilistic-graphical-models/chapter-11-inference-as-optimization.md

         - Inference is "easy" in $ Q \rightarrow $ evaluate such expectations easy.
 * $ H_Q(\mathcal{X}) $: entropy term
     + Depends on $ Q $.
+    + involving the entropy of an entire joint distribution; thus, it cannot be tractably optimized.

 {{< toggle title="Proof" >}}
 $$